Not Accepting Guests

 Join Couchsurfing to see Bill’s full profile.
 It’s free!

 I am dedicated to new experiences and stretching my mind.
-I am currently working as a clinical social worker (mainly in Spanish - helping people with depression in the South Bronx - in a neighborhood that is mostly Dominican).
+I am a social worker.
 I lived and worked in Spanish for about five years before deciding to come back to the States to pursue a career - I had heard that is what people do (hee, hee) - and am thoroughly enjoying delving into social work.

 I am blown away by the beauty of life and often have the sensation of just beginning to understand, just beginning to see the complexities, amazing ones, of it all.
 I have a genuine interest in people, seeing and hearing the inner workings - hence the social work career.
 Talking, reading, thinking about all this profoundly interests me.
 I believe in the importance of community and that these connections need to be valued and fostered.

 I've been hosting people at my new apartment in Brooklyn - much fun.
 I am looking to start traveling more and meet like-minded people who are interested in community building and non-profit pursuits.

 Speaking Spanish, reading, walking, going out to dinner, talking, social activism, helping, coffee, tennis, audiobooks, meditating, podcasts, writing, word play, word games, acoustic music (lately)...

 documentaries, autobiographies, the simpsons, wings of desire, crime and punishment, faulkner, historical fiction in spanish, comic books, text books on mental health and social work, Infinite Jest, the economist, ben folds, blue grass, and more

 I walked the Camino de Santiago in Spain.
 From the French border to the west coast of Spain - five weeks and 1000 kilometers.
 I realized my weaknesses and my strengths (I just realized that is what happened, years later.
 Cool.)